Civilian Response to Active Shooter Events Train-the-Trainer

 1) The primary host agency must be a state or local agency.

 2) Each class is required to be filled with sworn state and local law enforcement officers from multiple agencies.
-In the event that federal or military personnel are inquiring about registering, and you have given priority to state/local officers, you are allowed up to 3 slots to approve for federal/military.
+In the event that federal or military personnel are inquiring about registering, and you have given priority to state/local officers, you are allowed to approve slots for federal/military.
 These federal/military students must not take seats from state or local officers.

 3) The host agency will provide a large classroom or auditorium setting, along with audio-visual equipment suitable for the space, and seating for the participants.
 AV equipment needs to include a PowerPoint projector and computer, speakers and two cordless or lapel microphones.